michaelkleinbehance/XPSPL/index.rst

 .. prggmr documentation master file, created by sphinx-quickstart on Wed Dec 19 20:57:45 2012.

-XPSPL - Signal Programming Library
+XPSPL - Signal Processing Library
 ==================================

-XPSPL is a signal programming environment for the PHP programming language.
+XPSPL is a signal processing library that provides a signal programming environment for the PHP programming language.

 .. note::